PoulDev/PoulDev/README.md

 - 🍕 I'm an Italian guy.
 - 🐍 I’ve been using python for over two years.
 - 🛡️ I like networking and cryptography.
-- 🐢 I've never used the turtle python library, personally I hate it.

 <h1>Skills</h1>